This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Herb Garden Basics

-Here’s what you’ll need to kick off your herb garden:
+Here’s what you’ll need to start your herb adventure:

-- Grab some quality garden tools – think trowel, pruning shears, and gloves
+- Simple garden tools: a small trowel, pruning shears, and comfy gloves

 Ideal Herb Garden Location